pytorch/pytorch/docs/source/notes/multiprocessing.rst

 CPU in multiprocessing
 ----------------------

-Inappropriate multiprocessing can lead to CPU over subscription, causing different processes to compete for CPU resources, resulting in low efficiency.
+Inappropriate multiprocessing can lead to CPU oversubscription, causing different processes to compete for CPU resources, resulting in low efficiency.

-This tutorial will explain what CPU over subscription is and how to avoid it.
+This tutorial will explain what CPU oversubscription is and how to avoid it.

-CPU over subscription
+CPU oversubscription
 ~~~~~~~~~~~~~~~~~~~~~

-CPU over subscription is a technical term that refers to a situation
+CPU oversubscription is a technical term that refers to a situation
 where the total number of vCPUs allocated to a system exceeds the total
 number of vCPUs available on the hardware.